rabyj/EpiClass/README.md

 Exceptions:

-- Three tests are on standby (due to runtime).
+- Three tests are skipped (due to runtime).
 - One test is currently unimplemented.

 To run tests, first uncompress fixtures `src/python/tests/fixtures.tar.xz` as folder `fixtures`.